dhiltonp/pop/docs/source/book/app_merging.rst

 Valuable Time
 -------------

-The best judge of code viability is public use, but large amounts of code is merged into widely used projects every day.
+The best judge of code viability is public use.
+Large amounts of code are merged into widely used projects every day.
 The result is that the head of a software project must review all code that is submitted to their project.

-Your time, as a head of a project, is FAR more valuable being used authoring new features and capabilities, than being consumed in code reviews.
+Your time, as a head of a project, is FAR more valuable being used authoring new features and capabilities than being consumed in code reviews.
 The world's best developers are robbed from their trade on an ongoing basis, by needing to review and more often than not reject, code that they never wanted in the project to begin with.